jemiluv8/interview-templates/BACKEND_INSTRUCTIONS.md

 ### Non-functional instructions
 - create any files you deem fit.
-- try to adhere to some conventions as much as possible
+- try to adhere to similar conventions in the codebase as much as possible